There are no items in the cart.

-The filter medium Purigen, as a synthetic resin, takes care of crystal-clear water.
-It doesn’t only clear the water, but also removes organic nitrogen compounds.
-With time, Purigen will turn brown to black, which is an indicator for the Purigen to be renewed.
-This regeneration and reactivation can be done using (unscented) common household chlorine bleach.
+The filter medium Purigen is a synthetic resin that makes the water crystal clear.
+It doesn’t only clear the water, though, but also removes organic nitrogen compounds.
+After some time in use, Purigen will turn brown to black, which is an indicator for its absorptive capacity being exhausted, and indicates the need for regeneration.
+You can regenerate and reactivate Purigen with (unscented) common household chlorine bleach.

 Bagged Purigen in different states of saturation.
-Left: new, middle: slight use, right: after long-time use.
+Left: new, middle: after slight use, right: after long-time use.

-In principle, you proceed in a way similar to the method explained in this article on cleaning glassware.
-The manufacturer Seachem from the USA recommends a 8,25% household chlorine bleach.
-This should be diluted with water by about 50%.
-The common chlorine bleaches on the German market often only have a concentration of 5%.
-In this respect, you can use the low-concentrated bleaches undiluted or only slightly diluted.
+You basically proceed in a similar way as if you were cleaning glassware, as explained in this article.
+The manufacturer Seachem from the USA recommends a 8,25% household chlorine bleach for regenerating Purigen, and to dilute it with water by about 50%.
+The common chlorine bleaches on the German market often only have a concentration of 5%, therefore you can use these lower-concentrated bleaches undiluted or only slightly dilute them.
 When handling chlorine bleach, the manufacturer's precautions should be followed.
-We recommend to wear gloves, use tweezers and work in a well-ventilated room.
+We recommend you to wear gloves, use tweezers and to work in a well-ventilated room.

-Now a bath is prepared for the Purigen.
-For this, the bleach is put into a non-metallic vat and enough bleach should be used to completely submerge the Purigen.
-The handy thing here is, that the 100ml unit of Purigen already comes in a chlorine-proof bag.
-Bigger packing units (250 ml upwards) are sold as dry bulk and used in filter bags.
-If you use the original filter bag "The Bag" from Seachem, chlorine resistance is a given.
-If you have used foreign products, you should first find out if the bag is resistant to chlorine.
-If not, we recommend regenerating the Purigen without a filter bag.
+Prepare a bath for the Purigen.
+Pour the bleach into a non-metallic container.
+Use an amount of bleach that is sufficient to completely submerge the Purigen.
+Very handy: The 100 ml package of Purigen already comes in a chlorine-resistant bag.
+Bigger packing units (250 ml upwards) are sold as dry bulk and they are used in filter bags.
+If you use the original filter bag "The Bag" from Seachem, its chlorine resistance is a given.
+If you use products from other sources, you should first find out if your filter bag is resistant to chlorine.
+If it isn't, we recommend regenerating the Purigen without a filter bag.